A Conviction to Seek God’s Wisdom:

 Here’s what I realized…

-It’s not enough to mentally believe in Jesus to earn a ticket to heaven.
+It’s not enough to believe in Jesus mentally to earn a ticket to heaven.

 Calling Him “My God” or “Lord” doesn’t earn me points in heaven.